 With the addition of a battery system, energy costs could be completely zeroed out.
-Alternately, financing is now available that allows a non-profit enter into a Power Purchase Agreement, or PPA.
-With this arrangement an outside entity owns the system and then enters into an agreement with the non-profit to purchase the energy it provides at a lower cost per watt than the utility.
-The non-profit has no money out-of-pocket and can simply enjoy the savings.
+Additionally, financing is now available that allows a nonprofit to enter into a Power Purchase Agreement (PPA).
+With this arrangement, an outside entity owns the system and then enters into an agreement with the nonprofit to purchase the energy it provides at a lower cost per watt than local or state utility companies.
+The nonprofit spends no money out-of-pocket and can simply enjoy the savings.

-Locally, Renova Solar was awarded Best in the Valley for Solar Companies in 2015, the first year that category was included in the annual Desert Magazine competition.
+Locally, Renova Energy was awarded Best in the Valley for Solar Companies in 2015, the first year that category was included in the annual Desert Magazine competition.
 Renova boasts more than 120 local employees and has an estimated economic impact in excess of $24 million.